SpicyPaper/CS498-TSADAI/README.md

 ## Routing Summary

-For each query, a node infers the required capability, queries the DHT for providers, caches candidates locally, checks liveness, and forwards to a suitable peer.
+For each query, the entry node classifies the required capability with Ollama, stores it in the query context, queries the DHT for providers, caches candidates locally, checks liveness, and forwards to a suitable peer.
+Forwarded nodes reuse the capability from the query context instead of classifying again.

 The DHT returns candidate providers, not necessarily every matching node.

 ## Debugging